Main Yarra Trail: Boroondara section

-The northern end of the Anniversary Outer Circle Trail is 0.6 km from this point.
-The trail heads south on the Chandler Highway.
-The Anniversary Trail is just across the bridge that crosses the Eastern Freeway.
+The northern end of the Anniversary Outer Circle Trail is 600 m from this point, on the south-eastern side of the Chandler Highway.
+The Anniversary Trail is across the bridge that crosses the Eastern Freeway.
 A safer alternative is to continue 1.5 km along the Yarra River Trail from the Chandler Highway to Willsmere Park.
 At Willsmere Park there is a crossing under the Eastern Freeway to a traverse to the Anniversary Trail via Hyde Park.

 The Yarra River Trail tracks along the northern edge of the Eastern Freeway with first the La Trobe Golf Club to the south over the river followed by the Kew Golf Club directly to the south.
 The Yarra River is rejoined near Burke Road.
 The trail crosses over a footbridge to the north side of the Yarra, just before the trail passes beneath the Burke Road bridge across the Yarra and Eastern Freeway.
 Straight ahead and to the right of the footbridge is the Koonung Creek Trail.
 From the footbridge, there is a hilly path, including a usually quiet on-road section (along The Boulevard, East Ivanhoe), to access the Sparks Reserve end of the Darebin Creek Trail.